A Case of Mistaken Identity?

 In the early years of railways, flat wagons were provided to convey private coaches complete with their passengers in relative comfort.
 Facilities would also have been provided for the conveyance of the horses, or horses could be hired at the destination station so journeys could be continued at the far end.
 However, there appears to be a stage coach with many outside passengers on the leading wagon, a very exposed and precarious place to be.
 Artistic licence has gone a bit too far as stage coaches were probably never carried and passengers would have travelled inside so as to enjoy the comparative luxury of their private carriage.
 Some early First Class carriage bodies, such as those on the Liverpool and Manchester railway, were designed to look like their road going counterparts - possibly explaining the origin of the term 'railway carriage'.

-A colour version of the print is held in the National Railway Museum Collection and may be viewed or purchased via the Science & Society Picture Library website.
+A colour version of the print can be seen on the Getty Images website, and one is also held in the National Railway Museum Collection which may be viewed or purchased via the Science & Society Picture Library website.

 The image is particulary intriguing for a number of reasons.
 It shows a toll house and the road crossing the railway on the level before disappearing into the distance.
 When the branch line between Didcot and Oxford was built an overbridge was provided to carry the main road across the railway at Abingdon Road station as Culham station was originally called.
 Also, the presence of a toll house is puzzling.
 There were certainly toll houses on the river bridges at Culham and Clifton Hampden, and whilst the Abingdon to Dorchester turnpike road ran past the station the toll house was located close to its junction with Thame Lane which is some way distant.
 The year quoted as being 1844 could have been correct, and most copies of this print describe it as being in Oxfordshire which also would have been correct.
 However nothing shown on the print looks like Culham and there is no sign of the station buildings, so where is it?
 A possible clue lies in an unusual episode which took place before the railway was completed.